 Is Operation Christmas Child an evangelical program?

 Yes!
 This isn’t hidden and is pretty much on all the information Samaritan’s Purse puts out about OCC, so this shouldn’t be a shocker.
-In every box Samaritan’s Purse puts a small booklet that tell’s Jesus story and often it is missionaries passing these boxes out.
+In every box Samaritan’s Purse puts a small booklet that tells Jesus story and often missionaries pass these boxes out.

 OCC was started as a project for churches or groups of churches to do together.
-In fact, this is one of the main reasons people want to support this project, because they believe it is good the story of Jesus is accessible to the whole the world (which it isn’t to about 1/3rd of the global population).
+In fact, this is one of the main reasons people want to support this project, because they believe it is good the story of Jesus is accessible to the whole the world (about one-third of the global population has never heard of Jesus or Christianity).

 Action Question: Do you feel the pro’s outweigh the con’s when organizations intentionally share their worldview?
 If giving a child an illustrated children’s book about a religious and historical character is unacceptable to you, then OCC is also definitely not for you.